-U.G.S.I.
+• U.G.S.I.
 Brunotte

+Teaching methods:

 PBL, Presentation(s)

+Assessment methods:

 Presentation, Written exam

+Keywords:

 Dialectic of Enlightenment, Gender, Orientalism, hegemonic masculinity

+Faculty of Arts and Social Sciences

 Crucial differences in the 21st century

 This course addresses contemporary configurations of gender, sexuality, race, ethnicity, and class, and the way in which these 'crucial differences' function on social, cultural, and subjective levels in the late twentieth and early twenty-first century.
 Through a critical inquiry into topical cases as well as major texts within contemporary gender and diversity studies, the course traces the multiple ways in which identity and difference, inclusion and exclusion, equality and inequality are produced and reproduced in ongoing flows of negotiation and transformation.
 From the headscarf debates in France to queer theory, and from critical whiteness studies to the politics of sexual nationalism, the course traces the complex interaction between gender, sexuality, race/ethnicity and class in the contemporary world.